What Does it Mean to Study Educational Leadership?

 Certification for Business Educators

-Although corporate trainers do not require state or federal licenses, many trainers and coaches have bound together to provide voluntary certification to expert members.
-Many businesses respond more favorably to hiring solo practitioners when they can show they adhere to industry standards of ethics and education requirements.
+Although corporate trainers do not require state or federal licenses, many trainers and coaches have bound together to form organizations that can extend voluntary certification to members.

-Coaching and business education groups like the International Coach Federation can validate a business educator's formal training, along with the amount of on-the-job experience they have gained over the course of their career.
-As with other educational leaders, coaches and trainers must keep their certifications current by participating in ongoing professional development activities, like continuing education courses or association conferences.
+Coaching and business education groups like the International Coach Federation can validate a business educator's formal education, along with the amount of on-the-job experience they have gained over the course of their career.
+As with other educational leaders, coaches and trainers must maintain their certifications by participating in ongoing professional development activities, such as continuing education courses or association conferences.

 Other Associations and Certification Bodies